Repatriation of Aboriginal Peoples & Torres Strait Islanders ancestral remains

 Many of the Ancestors were originally buried with much ceremony and respect to ensure continued journeys.
 Others were taken before such ceremony could be completed.
 The removal of their remains disrupted their journeys and brought sorrow and suffering to people and spirit.

-Since the 1970s Queensland Museum has responded to calls from Aboriginal people and Torres Strait Islanders to return the remains and cultural property of their Ancestors.
+Since the 1970s Queensland Museum has responded to calls from Aboriginal Peoples and Torres Strait Islanders to return the remains and cultural property of their Ancestors.
 The Museum has developed policies of access and repatriation that have led to recognition of Aboriginal and Torres Strait Islander ownership and custodianship.

 Queensland Museum's Find out about... is proudly supported by the Thyne Reid Foundation and the Tim Fairfax Family Foundation.